 • Only 5 percent tax on overseas pension incomes exceeding €3420 ($3657).

-Offshore banks in non-political and economically stable jurisdictions, like Swiss banks, have strict financial regulations which limit the amount of activity they can carry out with the funds they hold.
+Offshore banks in non-political and economically stable jurisdictions, like Swiss banks, have strict financial regulations that limit the activities they can carry out with the funds they hold.

-They see themselves, first and foremost, as a place for wealth to be protected rather than a place for it to be gambled on risky investments.
+They see themselves, first and foremost, as a place for wealth to be protected rather than for gambling on risky investments.

 International money transfers can be the bane of life for many investors and expats.
 Governments place heavy regulations on international transfers for sending and receiving money.

-Sometimes this causes long delays for an electronic transaction that, instead of being instant, can take days or even more than a week to be received on the recipient’s end.
+Sometimes, this causes long delays for an electronic transaction.
+Instead of being instant, it can take days or even more than a week for the recipient to receive it.

 In addition to easier international transfers, due to the heavy fees imposed on taking large sums of money out of the economy, an offshore bank account can also provide a cheaper way to make international transfers.

-European countries like Malta are great places to open an offshore bank account and do business, which you can accomplish through the Malta Golden Visa Program.
+European countries like Malta are great places to open an offshore bank account and do business, which you can accomplish through the Malta Residency by Investment Program.
 With this visa, you’ll have direct access to the world’s largest trading bloc and can make feeless international transactions throughout Europe.

-Should your customers have access to an international payment system like Paypal, the disadvantage of using them can far outweigh their benefits.
-Paypal charges high fees for transfers, in addition to exorbitant fees for currency conversion.
+Should your customers have access to an international payment system like PayPal, the disadvantages of using them can far outweigh their benefits.
+Paypal charges high fees for transfers and exorbitant fees for currency conversion.

 If a US freelancer were to be paid €10,000 today, at the current market rate, they would receive $10,695.
-If the transaction was paid for through Paypal, they would receive $10,390, creating a loss of $305 due to Paypal’s high currency conversion fees.
+If the transaction were paid for through PayPal, they would receive $10,390, creating a loss of $305 due to PayPal’s high currency conversion fees.

 An offshore bank account is priceless for those who trade with foreign businesses as you have an alternative payment method, which may also be easier for the person you’re doing business with, in addition to saving money on fees.

 For entrepreneurs who want a second citizenship from a different country, the process of acquiring one is easier than you think.
-Some countries will offer citizenship on the basis that you invest a certain amount of money in their economy.
+Some countries will offer citizenship because you invest a certain amount of money in their economy.

 Portugal is one of those countries.
-The Portugal Golden Visa is ideal for expats who want to open an offshore bank account and obtain citizenship by investment.
-Although not a direct route to citizenship, after five years of holding your investment and holding legal residence in the country, you can apply for Portuguese citizenship, provided you fulfill all the requirements under Portuguese nationality law.
+The Golden Visa Portugal program, for instance, is ideal for expats who want to open an offshore bank account and obtain citizenship by investment.
+Although not a direct route to citizenship, after five years of holding your investment and holding legal residence in the country, you can apply for Portugal citizenship, provided you fulfill all the requirements under Portuguese nationality law.

 Take a Look at Your Portugal Golden Visa Investment Options in our Complete Guide